Beat inflation with some of these mommy tipid tips

 Then the commercial of a local fast food chain’s delivery service came on.
 You craved for a burger and fries and so without so much as thinking twice, you dialed their delivery service.
 You did not only spend for something you don’t need, you ate extra calories that are not good for your weight loss program.

 Even our little Shane gets tempted.
 They don’t watch TV but sometimes, she passes by the dining room and somebody is watching TV.
 If she gets to watch a commercial she likes, she would ask me to buy something.
-But without the commercials, she wouldn’t know about these things.
+But without the commercials, she wouldn’t know about these things and won’t ask me to buy them.

 Take advantage of sale events for your NEEDS